 - Budget/schedule, including property segmentation, amenities and financing phases

-- In Master Planned Communities, it is important that marketing plans define and target the desired demographic(s)
+- It is important that marketing plans define and target the desired demographic(s)

 Master Planned Communities Financing – Property Segmentation

-Master Planned Communities Financing typically encompasses a segmented strategy in which several types of structures are represented, including:
+MPC Financing typically encompasses a segmented strategy with several structure types, including:

 - Townhouses: Townhouses generally have two or more floors and share common walls.
 These units are often sold as condominiums, in which the owner owns just the interior of the unit and the condominium corporation owns the external structures and common areas.
-They also can be kept in the developer’s real estate owned portfolio and held as for-lease, investment property.
+The developer can also keep them in their real estate owned portfolio as a for-lease, investment property.

 - Multifamily Properties: These are typically large, apartment buildings.
 The multifamily buildings is setup as a “for rent” property with multiple floors.

 - Retail Shopping Centers & Commercial Spaces: Commercial spaces and retail shopping centers are leased to store owners, offices and restaurants within the Master Planned Community.
-Such tenants may include dry cleaners, pizza restaurants, coffee shops and other such stores that would greatly aid in the convenience of the communities’ residents.
+Such tenants may include dry cleaners, pizza restaurants, coffee shops and other such stores that add significant convenience.

 - Common Buildings: This category includes clubhouses, lodges, health centers and other buildings shared by all residents.

-Segmentation is a smart play in Master Planned Communities because it diversifies risk between for-sale and for-rent (or for-lease) product that might behave differently when economic conditions change.
+Segmentation is a smart play because it diversifies risk between for-sale and for-rent (or for-lease) product that might behave differently when economic conditions change.
 It appeals to a wider customer base rather than just buyers of single family residences, townhomes or condos.
-Market supply and demand, economic conditions, interest rates and other factors change over time and can tip the balance toward ownership or rental within Master Planned Communities .
+Market supply and demand, economic conditions, interest rates and other factors change over time and can tip the balance toward ownership or rental.
 Segmentation provides a way to benefit in either case, creating an economic, development buffer.

 Master Planned Communities – Amenities

-Master Planned Communities often make arrangements to put stores and restaurants either directly on the property or within easy walking or driving distance.
-The Master Planned Communities’ construction phases may include commercial rental structures which serve as a source of rental income for the developers and can be held in their long-term investment portfolio while providing nearby amenities for residents.
+MPCs often make arrangements to put stores and restaurants directly on the property.
+Failing that, they ensure the stores and restaurants are within easy walking or driving distance.
+The Master Planned Communities’ construction phases may include commercial rental structures which serve as a source of rental income for the developers.
+They can be held in their long-term investment portfolio while providing nearby amenities for residents.
 MPC management might also take an active role in programming events to entertain and educate residents.

 Upscale Master Planned Communities with more expensive properties may offer augmented security features, including gates, fences, guards, closed-circuit TV, card-keys and alarm systems.